Gallery

 Exhibition space is available to any artist residing in Iowa or with strong ties to the state.
 Collaborative show ideas may be submitted with the selection based on the strength of the entire group.

 The Ankeny Art Center’s gallery exhibition dates are June-July, August-September, and October-November.
 The Kirkendall Library exhibition dates are February - March, and April - May, and December-January.
 Each exhibition lasts about 8 weeks.
-We have opportunities for 9 artists or artist groups.
-Please refer to the application and gallery brochure for additional information or email alessandra@ankenyartcenter.com
+Please refer to the application and gallery brochure for additional information or email nicole@ankenyartcenter.com

-Applications for the upcoming 2026 calendar year are open.
+Applications for the upcoming 2026 calendar year are closed.
 Artists who submitted an application will be notified by early January if their application was selected.
-The application for the 2026 calendar year is open, find the link below to apply.
+The application for the 2027 calendar year will be open for submission in January of 2026.